farolfo/houseOfHorror--iOS-game/README.md

 ###Build me

-Clone the project and open it your Xcode.
+Clone the project and open it your `Xcode`.
-We are using the 2.1 beta version of cocos2d, so download it [here](http://www.cocos2d-iphone.org/cocos2d-iphone-v2-1-beta-released/) and drag the cocos2d-ios.xcodeproj file to the root the project in the Xcode.
+We are using the 2.1 beta version of `cocos2d`, so download it [here](http://www.cocos2d-iphone.org/cocos2d-iphone-v2-1-beta-released/) and drag the `cocos2d-ios.xcodeproj` file to the root the project in the `Xcode`.
 Click play and ready to play !

 ###Rules